 As with journaling, there are no right or wrong interpretations of poetry.
 Rather, it’s all about the creative expression of thoughts and feelings in the way that works best for the individual.

 Explore, share, and discuss what poetry means to you and your child.
 Respect each and every idea that comes up and CELEBRATE the many insights and ideas you are sure to uncover together.
 I invite parents everywhere to savor the experience of exploring poetry with your child.
 It’s just one among many fabulous journaling ideas here on my blog.
-Oh, and check out these 25 Creative Journaling Ideas.
+Oh, and check out these great resources on my blog:

 Until next time, happy journaling…